Genome Editing BIOL5376

 - Taught Wholly by Distance Learning: Yes

-This course aims to introduce students to the range of techniques available for genome editing, including CRISPR, TALENs and ZFNs.
+This course aims to introduce students to the range of techniques available for genome editing.

-The course will also include lectures and journal clubs, focusing on recent developments in research, therapeutics and diagnostics using genome editing and related technologies.
+The course will also review recent research developments in genome editing and related technologies.

-70%: short answer questions relating to a genome editing experiment that addresses all three ILOs.
+100%: short answer questions relating to a genome editing experiment that addresses all three ILOs.
 2000 words

 This course aims to introduce students to a range of different genome editing technologies.
 It will develop their knowledge of practical techniques so they can plan experiments, interpret data and troubleshoot problems.
 It will also develop their ability to understand and critically evaluate the details of different technologies and put them into the context of the scientific literature.